 Bring on the 3 C’s… California, Coaching and CBD.

 Imagine a three-week boot camp if you will.
 The first objective, we met with Dr. Jamie Corroon, ND, MPH, founder and Medical Director of the Center for Medical Cannabis Education in San Diego, CA. It was the first time where we didn’t feel judged, we could openly discuss what was happening and seek an expert opinion on how to incorporate cannabis in my father’s treatment with guidance on dosing.
 Dosing is a common challenge with CBD as the advice is to always “go low and go slow” and find the right method to administer CBD whether it’s vaping or sublingually (under the tongue).
 Dr. Corroon was nurturing, compassionate, knowledgeable and instead of focusing on Parkinson’s, he focused on the symptoms.
 He immediately recognized my father needed sleep.
-A lack of sleep, tossing and turning, tremors, joint pain and nightmares are a result of PD.
-He also recommended we heal my father’s lungs which was a result from smoking and caused an upper respiratory cough.
+A lack of sleep, tossing and turning, tremors, joint pain, and nightmares are a result of PD.
+He also recommended we heal my father’s lungs which was a result of smoking and caused an upper respiratory cough.
 Dr. Corroon recommended administering CBD in the form of capsules that are measured doses of 15mg each, 3x a day.
-Talk about small world too, Dr. Corroon located in CA went to an all boys school just down the street from my parents home in NJ.
+Talk about small world too, Dr. Corroon located in CA went to an all-boys school just down the street from my parent's home in NJ.
 A school my parents walk past every day to stay active.
 Why hello Universe, thank you for connecting us.

-CBD has many delivery methods: cbd oils and tinctures, topicals and lotions, consumables (aka edibles), vape and transdermal patches.
+CBD has many delivery methods: CBD oils and tinctures, topicals and lotions, consumables (aka edibles), vape and transdermal patches.
 Now focusing on the symptom versus the idea that we could miraculously cure Parkinson’s was our family’s first step to acceptance and offered some comfort.
 After just a few days, we noticed a huge difference in our father’s overall mood.
 He was calmer, his muscles were more relaxed, and the tremors were not as noticeable.
 Being in a state of relaxation then resulted in a better night’s sleep without the intoxicating effects (THC) from medical marijuana.
 Most importantly CBD helps with sleep as he went from 1-2 hours a night to sleeping up to 8 hours.
 You read that correctly, EIGHT HOURS!
 Side note: my father takes a CBD + melatonin capsule at night, which helps when you’re having trouble sleeping along with a CBD + THC combined topical for muscle stiffness (another symptom of PD).
 We also tried several CBD brands and different products as this is also important in finding the right companies that are transparent and on the same mission to highlight CBD’s many benefits.

 According to Michaeljfox.org, studies have shown whether marijuana and CBD can ease Parkinson's motor (movement-related) symptoms of PD, such as shaking and trouble walking and non-motor symptoms, such as depression and trouble sleeping.
 These challenges are also exacerbated with long-term use of levodopa and many years of living with PD.
-Overall, trials show mixed results (some positive, some negative), which leaves patients, doctors and researchers with insufficient evidence that medical marijuana and cannabinoids are an effective treatment for Parkinson’s… however…
+Overall, trials show mixed results (some positive, some negative), which leaves patients, doctors, and researchers with insufficient evidence that medical marijuana and cannabinoids are an effective treatment for Parkinson’s… however…

-… It is amazing to see my father finally get a good night’s rest as a restful night’s sleep can improve concentration and productivity especially for brain function.
+… It is amazing to see my father finally get a good night’s rest as a restful night’s sleep can improve concentration and productivity, especially for brain function.
 It then dawned on us that Parkinson’s disease is about seeing the whole picture from a bird’s eye view and attack the most bothersome symptom as opposed to trying to attack it all.
 A balance of plant-based medicine and pharma medication, finding harmony and the right formulation for both.

-ProjectCBD.org has a very helpful article on Parkinson’s and CBD as they highlight the link between the endocannabinoid system, a biological system composed of endocannabinoids our body uses to help maintain homeostasis and balance, and targeting the problems of PD.
+ProjectCBD.org has a very helpful article on Parkinson’s and CBD as they highlight the link between the endocannabinoid system, a biological system composed of endocannabinoids our body uses to help maintain homeostasis and balance and targeting the problems of PD.
 They mention when you take CBD, you’re enhancing the function of the endocannabinoid system.
 CBD is one of many identified cannabinoids and has an effect by binding to the receptors in the brain.

 Research on cannabinoids including CBD, THC, and THCV has demonstrated that cannabis medicine may help to manage PD symptoms.
 These cannabinoids have neuroprotectant, anti-oxidant and anti-inflammatory properties which can be beneficial for managing PD, primarily focusing on providing relief for PD symptoms.